Self-Correcting Text-to-Video Generation with Misalignment Detection and Localized Refinement: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous reviewers for their valuable feedback and constructive suggestions.
 This work was supported by DARPA ECOLE Program No. HR00112390060, NSF-AI Engage Institute DRL-2112635, DARPA Machine Commonsense (MCS) Grant N66001-19-2-4031, ARO Award W911NF2110220, ONR Grant N00014-23-1-2356, Accelerate Foundation Models Research program, and a Bloomberg Data Science PhD Fellowship.
 The views contained in this article are those of the authors and not of the funding agency.